Submissions are now closed. Thank you for your interest!

 Rights: We secure first North American serial rights and electronic archival rights (posting on the Web and in digital issues).

 If any genre lacks a clear winner, fewer than four awards may be given.
 All entries will be considered for publication.

 To read last year’s winners, click here.

-A&U: America’s AIDS Magazine, a national print and online magazine now in its 26th year, regularly features interviews with writers, artists, and advocates such as Cleve Jones, Tony Kushner, E. Lynn Harris, Gore Vidal, Maria Mejia-Laing, Athol Fugard, Sapphire, Sheryl Lee Ralph, Peter Staley, John Waters, Emanuel Xavier, Andrew Holleran, Dame Elizabeth Taylor, Chip Livingston, Janet Jackson, Anjelica Houston, Mondo Guerra, Michael Cunningham, Martin Duberman, Nancy Duncan, Aileen Getty, Mark Ruffalo, Alexandra Billings, and George Takei.
+A&U: America’s AIDS Magazine, a national print and online magazine now in its 27th year, regularly features interviews with writers, artists, and advocates such as Rabih Alameddine, Cleve Jones, Tony Kushner, E. Lynn Harris, Gore Vidal, Maria Mejia-Laing, Athol Fugard, Sapphire, Sheryl Lee Ralph, Peter Staley, John Waters, Emanuel Xavier, Andrew Holleran, Mark S. King, Dame Elizabeth Taylor, Chip Livingston, Janet Jackson, Anjelica Houston, Mondo Guerra, Michael Cunningham, Martin Duberman, Nancy Duncan, Mary Fisher, Aileen Getty, Mark Ruffalo, Alexandra Billings, Edmund White, Mary Bowman, and George Takei.